meltano/meltano/docs/src/_tutorials/custom-extractor.md

 members who benefit from your tap also may contribute back their own improvements in the form of pull requests.

-### Publish to PyPi
+### Publish to PyPI

-If you've built your tap using the SDK, you can take advantage of the streamlined [`poetry publish`](https://python-poetry.org/docs/cli/#publish) command to publish your tap directly to PyPi.
+If you've built your tap using the SDK, you can take advantage of the streamlined [`poetry publish`](https://python-poetry.org/docs/cli/#publish) command to publish your tap directly to PyPI.

-1. Create an account with [PyPi](https://pypi.org).
+1. Create an account with [PyPI](https://pypi.org).
-2. Create a PyPi API token for use in automated publishing.
+2. Create a PyPI API token for use in automated publishing.
 (Optional but recommended.)
-3. Run `poetry --build publish` from within your repo to build and push your latest version to the PyPi servers.
+3. Run `poetry --build publish` from within your repo to build and push your latest version to the PyPI servers.

 ### Test a `pip` install